MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-azure-monitor.md

 # Use Azure Monitor for containers on Azure Stack Hub

-You can use [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/) for containers to monitor your containers in an AKS engine deployed Kubernetes cluster in Azure Stack Hub.
+You can use [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/) for containers to monitor your containers in an AKS Engine deployed Kubernetes cluster in Azure Stack Hub.

 > [!IMPORTANT]
 > Azure Monitor for containers on Azure Stack Hub is currently in public preview.